btwonion/better-boat-movement/README.md

         "boostOnIce": true, // Toggles, whether a boat, which is on an ice block should be boosted upwards when running against an elevation
         "boostOnWater": true, // Toggles, whether a boat, which is on water should be boosted upwards when floating against an elevation
-        "onlyForPlayers": true, // Toggles, whether a boat should only be boosted when carrying a player, "extraCollisionDetectionRange": 0.0 // Changes the detection range of a collision.
+        "onlyForPlayers": true, // Toggles, whether a boat should only be boosted when carrying a player, "extraCollisionDetectionRange": 0.5 // Changes the detection range of a collision.
 Increasing this will boost a boat x blocks before actually touching the block it approaches.
-You may encounter weird behaviour when changing this value to big numbers.
     }
 }
 ```